ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/get-entity-metadata.dotnet.markdown

-# Session : How to get entity metadata?
+# Session : How to Get Entity Metadata

-When document is downloaded from server it contains various metadata information e.g. Id or current change-vector.
-This information is stored in session and available for each entity using `GetMetadataFor` method from `Advanced` session operations.
+When a document is downloaded from the server, it contains various metadata information e.g. Id or current change-vector.
+This information is stored in session and is available for each entity using the `GetMetadataFor` method from `Advanced` session operations.

 ## Syntax